imakash13/The_code_explorers/README.md

 # Library Management System

 ## Introduction
-A modern library management system built with React and Firebase, offering a seamless experience for users to browse books, manage their profile, and handle book borrowing/returns.
+A modern library management system built with React and Firebase offers a seamless experience for users to browse books, manage their profiles, and handle book borrowing/returns.
 The system features a clean UI with dark mode support and responsive design.

 ## Project Type
 Frontend with Firebase Integration